phyzhenli/AM/README.md

 The multipliers are generated for three different-scale quantized DNNs including LeNet, AlexNet, and VGG16.

 ##### for uniform distributions
-Many multipliers generated for uniform distributions with different l and $\lambda$.
+Many multipliers generated from uniform distributions with different l and $\lambda$.

 #### unsigned 32-bit multipliers